Kurlan/scrappy-home-automation/_posts/2017-02-04-binding-a-sensor.md

 date:   '2017-02-04T12:01:00-0800'
 comments: true
 ---
-{% include adsense.html %}
-# Binding a Sensor to an Item

 ## Goal
 The goal for this post is to do a bench test where a reed sensor value is read via an openHAB Binding